Planting Trees

 A low-cost, results-driven model for neighborhood reforestation.

-The hard part of reforesting neighborhoods isn’t planting trees — it’s caring for them afterward.
+The hard part of reforesting neighborhoods isn’t planting trees.
+It’s caring for them afterward.
 We reach communities through students and schools, so families plant their own trees and steward them for years.

 Systems challenge